alexgb0/esh/README.md

 ```

 # How can I include this to my project?

+Clone This into your project folder.

-If you are makinga cli application (like ftp) then use the file cli_main as your main file.
+If you are makinga cli application (like ftp) then use the file main as your main file.

-If you want to implement this to your GUI application, you can do this (Remember to delete the `cli_main` file.):
+If you want to implement this to your GUI application, you can do this (Remember to delete the `main` file.):
 ```cpp
 // This a random function simulating the functionality of a read gui lib.
 // This funciton is called when the line is sent